Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/SuewsSpatial.rst

 Note that the warmest areas are located in the most dense urban environments and the coolest are found where either vegetation and/or water bodies are present.
 During 2010 there was a 3-day heat-wave event in the region around NYC that lasted from 5 to 8 July 2010 (Day of Year: 186-189).

-- Make a similar average map of Q\ :sub:`H` as above but choose only the heat wave period.
+- Make a similar average map but this time of Air temperature (name of variable) and choose only the heat wave period.
 Save it as a separate geoTiff.

 The influence of mitigation measures on the urban energy balance (optional)